Changissnz/selfinterest/README.md

 axioms to believe in about the other.
-On a related note, the grandeur of a general statement, such as the previous, on what is to happen, given some circumstances, can always be contradicted without there being specified application, but then there would not be anything striking to state, only that every aspect that can be dualized is equal throughout in quality.
+On a related note, the grandeur of a general statement, such as the previous, on what is to happen, given some circumstances, can always be contradicted without there being specified application, but then there would not be anything striking to state, only that every aspect that can be dualized should be equal throughout in quality.